 Maggie O'Connor

-Violinist and American fiddler Maggie O'Connor is a member of the Grammy Award winning Mark O'Connor Band, and performs in a duo with her husband, violinist and composer Mark O’Connor.
-Most recently, they have started a live weekly virtual show titled "Mondays with Mark and Maggie", in which the two perform and share stories about their musical experiences and feature special guests that have included Rachel Barton Pine, Máiréad Nesbitt, Jonathan Wilson, Kelly Hall-Tomkins, Xavier Foley, and more.
-With a unique background in both traditional classical violin training and American musical styles, Maggie continues her mission to show that violinists can and should participate in everything the instrument has to offer.
-With the Mark O’Connor Band, Maggie has performed at the 59th Grammy Awards Ceremony in 2017 where the group also won for “Best Bluegrass Album of the Year”.
+Violinist and American fiddler and singer Maggie O'Connor is a Grammy Award winning musician who frequently performs in a duo with her husband, violinist and composer Mark O’Connor.
+With a unique background in both traditional classical violin training and American musical styles, Maggie continues her mission to show that violinists can and should participate in everything the instrument has to offer, performing on some of the world's most coveted stages.

-She has recorded with the group on violin and vocals with Zac Brown, performed with the Zac Brown Band in stadiums including Fenway Park to audiences of over 20,000 people a night, worked with renowned Nashville producer Tony Brown, and recorded with Paul Simon.
-She has regularly performed at the Grand Ole Opry with her husband in both the duo and band configurations.
-In the classical world, her duo with her husband has performed around the globe, including the Leopold Auer Music Academy in Hungary and the Berlin Konzerthaus celebrating the centennial birthday of the legendary violinst Yehudi Menuhin.
-They have appeared with the Singapore Chinese Orchestra, the Santa Rosa Symphony, the Walla Walla Symphony, the Nashville Symphony, and many more orchestras performing Mark’s compositions including his "Strings and Threads Suite”, "Double Violin Concerto" and "Johnny Appleseed Suite".
+She has regularly performed at the Grand Ole Opry with Mark O’Connor.
+In the classical world, the duo has performed around the globe, including the Leopold Auer Music Academy in Hungary and the Berlin Konzerthaus celebrating the centennial birthday of the legendary violinst Yehudi Menuhin.
+They have appeared with the Singapore Chinese Orchestra, the Chicago Symphony, the Santa Rosa Symphony, the Walla Walla Symphony, the Nashville Symphony, the Charlotte Symphony, and many more orchestras performing Mark’s compositions including his "Strings and Threads Suite”, "Double Violin Concerto" and "Johnny Appleseed Suite".
+The duo successfully had a live weekly virtual show titled "Mondays with Mark and Maggie", in which the two performed and shared stories about their musical experiences and featured special guests that have included Bela Fleck, Rachel Barton Pine, Máiréad Nesbitt, Jonathan Wilson, Xavier Foley, Darrell Scott, and more for 70 weeks in a row during the Covid 19 pandemic.
 Along with the Mark O'Connor Band, Maggie has also performed in her husband’s ensembles ranging from "Hot Swing" and "American Classics" to "An Appalachian Christmas", a hit concert tour taking place each holiday season.

-Along with performing, Maggie continues to work as co-director with her husband at O'Connor Method String Camps featuring the lesson book series that is rising in popularity each year.
-Maggie is also a visual artist and jewelry artisan, making unique violin peg necklaces to raise funds for scholarships at these camps, providing about ten scholarships a year for students in need.
-Maggie has appeared on multiple recordings both singing and playing violin with the Mark O’Connor Band, ranging from their Grammy winning album “Coming Home”, to “Mark O’Connor Band Live”, as well as Zac Brown produced singles “In my Blood” and “Casino”.
+Along with performing, Maggie continues to work as co-director and a teacher with her husband at O'Connor Method String Camps featuring the lesson book series that is rising in popularity each year.
+Maggie is also a visual artist and jewelry artisan, linking her worlds by creating violin peg necklaces to raise funds for scholarships at the camps, providing about ten scholarships a year for students in need.
+Her paintings and other artworks are greatly inspired by the intersection of music, nature, and the imagination.

 Maggie and her husband’s first recording project together is titled "Duo," in which, according to David McGee of "Deep Roots Magazine," "standing toe-to-toe with Mark O’Connor at the altar is one thing; doing it when he has a fiddle in his hands quite another.
 Maggie has been impressing critics and fans alike for some time now but working with her new husband, and appearing with him on this album, is going to vault her into the front ranks of American violinists…As a technician and as an expressive player, she is formidable, has it all.
 What I find so special about her, apart from the sheer soulfulness abundant in the music she makes, is her uncanny sense of playing off of and with Mark, knowing when to assert herself and when to be empathetic and supportive."